 The “Mudville Baseball Township”, however, did not fare so well… unable to recruit back to a full complement of managers, the league folded soon after.

 2014 Before the 33rd season of Mudville Baseball got underway, the league saw the departures of two long time managers.
 After 15 years at the helm of the Cardiff Bay Tigers, Allan Hounsel announced his departure right after the season ended.
 Just before the draft started, 10-year vet and four time Mudville champion Jason Ewing informed the league that he too would be stepping away.
 Both owners will be missed throughout the league.
 Evin Giglio was tabbed to take the helm of the Tigers, rebranding his squad the Lob City Dromedaries, while Bob Donahue’s Southhampton Senators took over Jason’s Olathe Oriole franchise.
 With the new managers settled, the league dove into another competitive year of baseball.
 Gary Rommelfanger’s Dark Side Mooners won the AL East with an American League best 92-70 mark.
 In the West, Rick Adams’ Bay State Bombers (90-72) and Nick Roppo’s Windy City Silencers (87-75) locked horns in a division race that wasn’t settled until the final weeks of the regular season.
 In the NL, Mike Pope and his Hollywood Stars looked like the class of the league from the get-go, piling up an impressive 124-38 mark en route to the NL East title.
 After a 26-28 start, John Botelho rebuilt and renamed his Botown Baseknocks in midseason, making 10 in-season trades.
 The upstart Los Angeles Baseknocks of Botown surged ahead, capturing the NL West crown with a 102-60 campaign.
 Southhampton took home the NL Wildcard in its first season, racking up a 93-69 mark in the regular season.
 In the AL Divisional playoffs, the season long battle between Windy City and Bay State waged on, with the Bombers being Silenced in seven games.
 The Baseknocks bested Southhampton in six games in the NL, sending Botown to a third match-up with Hollywood since 2006.
 Rommelfanger’s Mooners dispatched Windy in five games en route to the team’s first AL Pennant!
 As Mudville’s two 100 game winners, the NLCS did not disappoint.
 Facing elimination in game six, Hollywood overcame a ninth inning deficit to force a game seven.
 The Stars prevailed once again, capturing his second NL pennant.
 The Stars finished the season the same way they started, as the class of Mudville, cruising to a 4-1 World Series victory over Dark Side.
 Congrats Mike!
 The league pressed forward into the offseason without losing any managers, pushing the total of owners with at least 10 years under the belt to a whopping 12!
 Perhaps more impressive is that 16 of the 20 owners in the league finished 2014 with at least 7.5 years experience!
 No new faces were inducted into the Hall of Fame this season.
 After a couple years without it, the offseason after 2014 also featured a return to Mudville’s draft lottery, with a new weighted system to determine the top pick in the 2015 draft.
-Larry Botelho and Erik Nelson both decided to step aside after a successful run as Co-Commissioners, with Christ Gotay and Rick Roeth stepping up to fill their impressive shoes.
-Brendan Doyle remained on as AL President, while John Botelho became the NL President for 2015.
+Larry Botelho and Erik Nelson both decided to step aside after a successful run as Co-Commissioners, with Brendan Doyle and Rick Roeth stepping up to fill their impressive shoes.
+Ken Martin became AL President, while John Botelho became the NL President for 2015.
+Eric Nelson has stayed on to help with Mudville’s files for 2015.